nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

 **A:** We also have an accessible spreadsheet that breaks down which age categories and genres the editors are accepting to help you narrow down your choices.
-You can access the [Editor MSWL spreadsheet](https://reviseresub.com/annual-contest/editor-mswl-spreadsheet) here soon.
+You can access the [Editor MSWL spreadsheet](https://reviseresub.com/annual-contest/editor-mswl-spreadsheet) here.

 If you need further aid, please let us know!